top of page

 Ingredients

-9 oz (250 g) 75 % dark chocolate
+• 9 oz (250 g) 75 % dark chocolate

-2 sticks plus 1 tbsp (250 g) butter plus extra for greasing the pan
+• 2 sticks plus 1 tbsp (250 g) butter plus extra for greasing the pan

-4 room temperature eggs
+• 4 room temperature eggs

 Instructions

-Preheat oven to 350 F (180 C).
-Grease a 9” round springform or quiche form with a removable bottom, liberally with butter.
-Lightly dust with flour.
+Preheat oven to 350F (180C).
+Liberally grease a 9-inch (23cm) round springform or quiche form with a removable bottom with butter.
+Lightly dust with flour or use cocoa powder for a gluten-free gâteau.

-In a saucepan, melt the butter and chocolate together on low heat, stirring often.
+In a saucepan, melt the butter and chocolate together over low heat, stirring often.
 While you’re waiting for the chocolate/butter mixture to melt, place the sugar and eggs in a bowl and beat until light yellow and very fluffy.

-Pour into the greased spring form and bake for 25 to 30 minutes.
-About five minutes before your tarte is done, sprinkle the sea salt all over it and then let bake until fully done.
+Pour into the greased springform and bake for 25 to 30 minutes.
+About five minutes before the gâteau is done, sprinkle the sea salt all over and bake until fully done.

-Remove from oven and let cool completely before removing from the form.
+Remove from oven and cool completely before removing from the form.
+Serve with vanilla ice cream.

-245 views0 comments
+344 views0 comments

 bottom of page